 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D200 does not offer wifi capability.
+In contrast, the D200 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D200 (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D200 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The D200 was replaced by the Nikon D300, while the E-M10 II was followed by the Olympus E-M10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what is the bottom line?
 Is the Nikon D200 better than the Olympus E-M10 II or vice versa?
 The listing below highlights the relative strengths of the two models.